YevheniiKovryzhenko/KGroundControl/README.md

 > [!WARNING]
 > This is a very advanced topic, and you must have prior experience in cross-compiling for embedded platforms.

+> [!WARNING]
+> This section is still a work in progress, I will update it once I figure out why this does not work as expected.

 I am using an Arch Linux host machine for cross-compilation for RPi 5 target.
 Refer to the [official documentation](https://wiki.qt.io/Cross-Compile_Qt_6_for_Raspberry_Pi), since it is far more detailed and you are probably not using Arch.
 For now, I will leave some of my notes on the process I have gone through.